bestwebsoft/contact-form-to-db-wordpress-plugin/readme.txt

 http://www.youtube.com/watch?v=agEWy6Hc-fY

 <a href="http://wordpress.org/plugins/contact-form-to-db/faq/" target="_blank">FAQ</a>
 <a href="http://support.bestwebsoft.com" target="_blank">Support</a>

 <a href="http://bestwebsoft.com/products/contact-form-to-db/?k=52c469c463ea3722c39dd9c5d9ef54b2" target="_blank">Upgrade to Pro Version</a>

 <a href="http://bestwebsoft.com/products/contact-form/?k=1f9b7d7895c20420af788d9413ed8562" target="_blank">Contact Form Pro</a>
 <a href="http://wordpress.org/plugins/contact-form-plugin" target="_blank">Contact Form Plugin</a>

+= Copyrights for Resources used in this plugin =

+1. In Contact Form To DB Plugin used fancyBox which licensed under Creative Commons Attribution-NonCommercial 3.0 license.
+2. Everything else used in this plugin has been created by bestwebsoft, especially for the Contact Form To DB Plugin and is distributed under GPL license.

 = Features =